hablapps/blog/_posts/2024-04-10-Contributing-to-PyKX.md

 3 3
 ```

 Sometimes, it isn't fully clear whether to follow the pandas' syntax and semantics or lean closer to its q counterpart.
 For example, if you want to build a function that is one to one with pandas' interface, you may find yourself taking care of several edge cases.
-More often than not, this will make your function much longer and less maintainable in the future, so if you find yourself in that situation, our suggestion would be to try to keep it as simple as possible or ask the PyKX team directly via their [support page](https://code.kx.com/pykx/2.4/support.html){:target="_blank"}.
+More often than not, this will make your function much longer and less maintainable in the future, so if you find yourself in that situation, our suggestion would be to try to keep it as simple as possible, or even better, ask the PyKX team directly via their [support page](https://code.kx.com/pykx/2.4/support.html){:target="_blank"}.

 In the case of `count` there weren't really all that many edge cases, so we decided to do a one to one recreation of the pandas equivalent's interface.
 Later on we'll see how we tackle the parity issue.